JoeyLicht/joey-fritter/README.md

 - `403` if the user is not logged in
 - `403` if the user is not the author of the freet type
-- `404` If freet type with contentId exists
+- `404` If freet type with contentId doesn't exist

 ## My New API routes for to be implemented concepts:
 #### `POST /api/feedControl/:contentType?` - Initialize feed control preference for existing content type